inmanta/inmanta-core/docs/quickstart.rst

 Automatically deploying Drupal
 _______________________________

-At this point, you can go through the quickstart guide in two ways: via the dashboard or via the command line interface.
+At this point, you can go through the quickstart guide in one of two ways: via the dashboard or via the command line interface.
 For the CLI, go to the next section.
 For the Dashboard, go to :ref:`qsdashboard`.

 .. _cli: